pruthvishetty/pruthvishetty/README.md

 ## Hello, there! 🖖🏼

-If you've been directed here by me/redirected through one of my other accounts (*or* if you've been [*traveling*](https://media3.giphy.com/media/xUOxfbQ47hDoRLeZji/giphy.gif) ⏳ ) -  Welcome (back) 🙋🏻  Nice to meet you!
+If you've been directed here by me/redirected through one of my other accounts (*or* if you've been [*traveling*](https://media3.giphy.com/media/xUOxfbQ47hDoRLeZji/giphy.gif) ⏳ ) -  Welcome (back), nice to meet you!

 A bit about me -